-The faculty member or senior staff person sanctioning the conduct will provide in writing to the Associate Dean for Academic Programs & Students or their designee the name of the student, the offense sanctioned, and the sanction imposed.
-Summary sanctions will not become a part of the student's academic file.
+The faculty member, librarian, or senior staff person sanctioning the conduct will provide in writing to the Assistant Dean for Academic Engagement and Success or their designee the name of the student, the offense sanctioned, and the sanction imposed.
+Summary sanctions will not become a part of the student's permanent academic record if the misconduct is not repeated.
 They may be considered by the Conduct Court only in determining the appropriate sanction should the student be convicted of a subsequent violation of this Code.
-Information about summary sanctions is not subject to the confidentiality requirements for proceedings under this Code.